Dialectical Behavior Therapy for Adolescents (DBT-A) Training

 LMFTs, LCSWs, LPCCs, and/or LEPs

 CIBHS is an approved provider for the California Association of Marriage and Family Therapists (CAMFT) to sponsor continuing education.
 CIBHS maintains responsibility for this program/course and its content.
-Course meets the qualifications for TBD hours of continuing education credit for LMFTs, LPCCs, LEPs, and/or LCSWs as required by the California Board of Behavioral Sciences.
+Course meets the qualifications for 5.5 hours of continuing education credit for LMFTs, LPCCs, LEPs, and/or LCSWs as required by the California Board of Behavioral Sciences.
 (Provider Number70799)

 Certified Medi-Cal Peer Support Specialists